-Catastrophic Coverage Stage - The stage in the Part D drug benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000 for Part D covered drugs during the covered year.
-During this payment stage, the plan pays the full cost for your covered Part D drugs.
-You pay nothing.
+Catastrophic Coverage Stage - The stage in the Part D drug benefit that begins when you (or other qualified parties on your behalf) have spent \$2,000 for Part D covered drugs during the covered year.
+During this payment stage, you pay nothing for your covered Part D drugs.
+You may have cost sharing for excluded drugs that are covered under our enhanced benefit.